 In 1968, it was one of only two infantry regiments to choose disbandment instead of amalgamation.
 It therefore has no successor regiments in the current British Army.

-Explore the history and collections of the Cameronians by visiting Low Parks Museum in Hamilton.
+Discover more about The Cameronians (Scottish Rifles) by visiting Low Parks Museum in Hamilton.